objectbox/objectbox-c/README.md

 How can I help ObjectBox?
 ---------------------------
-Let us know what you love, what you don’t like, and what you'd want to see next ❤️
+Let us know what you love, what you don’t, what do you want to see next?

 **We're looking forward to receiving your comments and requests:**